stopthatastronaut/takofukku/readme.md

 ## Can I fork this and run my own private Takofukku?

 Sure.
 That's why it's open source.
 It runs on the Azure Functions platform, but shouldn't be too hard to adapt to other platforms.
 Please do contribute back in, though.

+## Does this work with Bitbucket?

+Not yet.
+Bitbucket's hook payload is slightly different.
+Soon though.

 ## I know you.
 You've been talking about this for ages.
 Why did it take so long?